mosquito-risk/Nacala/README.md

 The project homepage can be found here: [https://mosquito-risk.github.io/Nacala](https://mosquito-risk.github.io/Nacala/)

 ## Data
-All the data and trained models used in the paper can be accessed through this link: [Data and Models](https://sid.erda.dk/sharelink/aHw1Pey5BC).
+All the data and trained models used in the correspoding paper can be accessed through this link: [Data and Models](https://sid.erda.dk/sharelink/aHw1Pey5BC).
-* The train, val and test sets are provided in `test.zip` and `train.zip` files.
+* The training, validation and test sets are provided in `test.zip` and `train.zip` files.
 The `train.zip` file contains both `train` and `valid` sets.
-* The trained models are also provided and they can access from `models` folder in the above link
+* The trained models are also provided and can be accessed from the `models` folder in the above link
-* The data and models can be dowloaded directly going to the link or using `download.py` file
+* The data and models can be dowloaded directly by going to the link or using `download.py` file
-* The below command is an example for downloading and extract the test set (for train set `--filename` is `train`) <br />
+* The below command is an example for downloading and extracting the test set (for train set `--filename` is `train`) <br />
   ```python download.py --filename test --outdir ./datasets``` <br />